-Commuter rail comes to Denver with the opening of the University of Colorado A Line.
+Commuter rail comes to Denver with the opening of the A Line.
 Commuter rail has many new, different features than light rail.
 Commuter rail trains carry more passengers, operate at higher speeds, make fewer stops, and offer different cargo space options for travelers making their way to and from Denver International Airport.

 Commuter Rail Features

 - Powered by 25kV alternating current overhead electrical system

 - Designed for higher travel speeds, longer distances and less stops

 - Total capacity: 170 people (including standees)

 - Level boarding from platform (no steps to maneuver)

 - Commuter rail vehicles feature overhead storage running the entire length of the vehicle, similar to an airplane or regional bus.
 Additionally, there are two designated luggage storage racks per vehicle.

 - Each vehicle has two multi-purpose storage racks.
 Each storage area can hold two bikes, four per vehicle.
 This large storage space is also ideal for large pieces of luggage like skis and snowboards.